assertpy/assertpy/README.md

 #### Dict Comparison

-Dict keys can optionally be ignored when using the `is_equal_to()` assertion.
-Ignore a single key by passing the key with the `ignore` keyword argument:
+Dict keys can optionally be ignored or included when using the `is_equal_to()` assertion.

+Ignore dict keys with the `ignore` keyword argument:

 ```py
 # ignore a single key